Draft-Projects/roxo-hugo-skbit/content/about/_index.md

 ---
 title: About Us
 date: '2021-01-01T09:19'
-heading: Directing the forces EATIVE STUDIO IN FLORIDA.
+heading: 'Directing the forces '
 description: >-
   We are specialized in developing forward-thinking brand identities, websites, illustration and animation for all types of customers.
 And we do this by